Four Confederate statues once stood as Baltimore landmarks. Now their pedestals stand ready to send new messages.

 The decision held, among other things, that African Americans were not and could never be considered citizens of the United States.
 The sculpture loomed over Mount Vernon Place for 130 years.

-Though Taney wasn’t strictly a Confederate figure, organizations such as the United Confederate Veterans and the Maryland chapter of the United Daughters of the Confederacy worked with officials over the next few decades to make sure Confederate monuments became part of the city landscape — the Confederate Soldiers and Sailors Monument in Bolton Hill in 1903, the women’s monument in Homewood in 1917, the Robert E. Lee-Thomas Jonathan “Stonewall” Jackson Monument in Wyman Dell Park in 1948.
+Although Taney wasn’t strictly a Confederate figure, organizations such as the United Confederate Veterans and the Maryland chapter of the United Daughters of the Confederacy worked with officials over the next few decades to make sure Confederate monuments became part of the city landscape — the Confederate Soldiers and Sailors Monument in Bolton Hill in 1903, the women’s monument in Homewood in 1917, the Robert E. Lee-Thomas Jonathan “Stonewall” Jackson Monument in Wyman Dell Park in 1948.

 Backers insisted the statues championed not white supremacy, but such virtues as the courage of Confederate soldiers and the right of states to determine their destinies.
 Counterarguments coalesced as city demographics changed.